 Water is an essential resource in all domestic buildings, but it can also cause a lot of damage.
 This is usually in the form of seepage or leaks that can harm – potentially ruin – the building structure.
-The big question is if Home Warranty covers roof leaks, and most often it doesn’t, at least in the core plans.
-The problem is often that we fail to register these damages when they start out because it is usually so gradual and seems not to be pressing.
-But this is an error: seepage can be very dangerous, and if you wait too long, the repairs can be expensive.
-A damp environment indoors can lead to respiratory problems and other health issues.
+Seepage can be very dangerous, and if you wait too long, the repairs can be expensive.
+This is where you raise the question: Does a home warranty cover roofs leaks?

 Before you can fix it though, locate the source of the leak.
 Below are the major ways of finding roof leaks, what might cause them, and how that can be fixed.